This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Environmental changes

-When a plant has everything it needs, it invests its energy in growth and reproduction.
-If it lacks something, photosynthesis and growth cease.
-Like other plants, Ficus will drop its leaves.
+When a plant has all necessary resources, it channels energy into growth and reproduction.
+Insufficient resources cause photosynthesis and growth to halt.
+Ficus, like other plants, sheds its leaves.

 Pests